Bismyth/React-Todo/README.md

+# React Todo Project

+This is a simple project to learn how to use typescript with React.
+A live version can be found [here](https://todo.base67.com).

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).